 If I believe that a lack of money is the cause of feeling insecure, and that more money can make me feel better, those beliefs are almost certain to influence the choices I make in life.
 Such beliefs are fostered in our culture.
 With the result that many people spend long hours working and commuting with very little time left to do things they love or hang out with the people they love.
 Because there is no amount of money which can actually create happiness or security, when a financial goal is reached and doesn’t produce the anticipated contentment, often a new goal of more is created.

 Many people think of food as a source of comfort.
 If food solved problems clearly you’d be daft not to eat it.
 While food is essential, overeating is anything but problem solving.
-Even the temporary satisfaction that can occur is more to do with fulfilling the false understanding than with experiencing genuine contentment.
+Even the temporary satisfaction that can occur, is more to do with fulfilling the false understanding than with experiencing genuine contentment.
 Just ask anyone who struggles with overeating how long it is before they start to regret the ‘comfort’ eating.
-The pre-existing problem is still there and no the person has eaten to excess and seldom feels good about that.
+The pre-existing problem is still there but now the person has eaten to excess (and seldom feels good about that).

-In the same way, if I believe taking a drink or even 10, will make me feel better I will continue to look to alcohol for relief, even after it has become obvious to everyone else that my quality of life is diminished by this habit.
+In the same way, if I believe taking a drink – or even 10 – will make me feel better, I will continue to look to alcohol for relief.
+I will do so even after it has become obvious to everyone else that my quality of life is diminished by this habit.
 Each of us has an internal prover which proves what our internal believer believes.
 All of this happens invisibly, particularly to the person affected.
 Awakening, or insight, is one of the ways this false belief is dissolved and the true state of affairs is revealed.

 The experience of insight, of a transformation at depth, can happen at any point.
 The Aha moment is an absolutely normal human experience.
 A completely new perspective opens up.
 It can be on anything, from what to cook for dinner to the meaning of life.